thegreenrobot/princess-bride-quotes/README.md

 # princess-bride-quotes
-Random quotes from the Frisky Dingo
+Random quotes from the Princess Bride